ninoish/lwc-generator/README.md

 - Download LWC as zip

 ![Entire app](resources/screenshot.png)
-# Live App
-Currently not available until it has Terms of Use ready.
-Please deploy this repo to your own environment and use with your resonsibility.

 ## How to start?

 Start simple by running `yarn watch` (or `npm run watch`, if you set up the project with `npm`).
 This will start the project with a local development server.